mattConnHarbour/eslint-demo/README.md

 ## In-browser Demo of Linting
 https://eslint.org/demo
-You can also generate the rc file here.
+You can also generate the rc file here. all_rules.json was generated here.